 Other upgrades over the GTI's family-focused sibling include a black headliner, a flat-bottomed steering wheel, aluminum-look pedals, sport seats for the front passengers and a GTI-specific instrument cluster that consists of two easy-to-read analog gauges and a configurable thin-film transistor (TFT) screen.

 All GTIs come standard with a 6.5-inch touch screen that runs Volkswagen's MIB II infotainment system.
 MIB II integrates the hatchback's entertainment, navigation (if equipped) and climate control systems while offering crash notification, roadside assistance and stolen vehicle location assistance.
 It also features remote vehicle access, speed and boundary alerts, and it can provide a vehicle health report upon request.

 The GTI offers 22.8 cubic feet of trunk space with five passengers on board.
 That figure goes up to 52.7 cubic feet when the rear seats are folded flat.

 Standard and Optional Equipment

-Stepping up to the SE trim brings a power panoramic sunroof, keyless entry, leather seats, a Fender audio system, automatic headlights and rain-sensing wipers.
+Stepping up to the SE trim brings a power panoramic sunroof, leather seats, a Fender audio system, automatic headlights and rain-sensing wipers.

-Only offered as a five-door, the Autobahn trim level adds a SD card-based navigation system, automatic climate control and a 12-way adjustable driver's seat.
+Only offered as a four-door, the Autobahn trim level adds a SD card-based navigation system, automatic climate control and a 12-way adjustable driver's seat.
+It also gains forward collision warning, autonomous emergency braking, blind spot monitoring with rear-cross traffic alert, adaptive cruise control, and bi-xenon headlights with LED daytime running lights.

 The list of options includes summer tires, parking sensors on both ends, a Lighting Package and an adaptive suspension system.
-Additionally, the optional Driver Assistance Package adds a long list of safety features such as a Forward Collision Warning system with automatic braking, adaptive cruise control, a lane departure warning system as well as parking sensors on both ends.
+Additionally, the optional Driver Assistance Package adds a long list of safety features such as blind spot monitoring with rear cross-traffic alert, forward collision warning, autonomous emergency braking, and adaptive cruise control.

 All GTIs regardless of trim level come standard with six airbags, electronic stability control and an Automatic Post-Collision Braking system that applies the brakes after a collision in order to reduce kinetic energy and lower the risk of additional impacts.